 I noticed some fluid from the back of my car in late August of 2015.
-A quick wiff and I discovered it was diesel fuel.
+A quick whiff and I discovered it was diesel fuel.
 DANG!
-This is the summer of front end repair, new starter and now a leak in my fuel line.
+This is the summer of front-end repair, a new starter, and now a leak in my fuel line.

 Here is what I did: